-Seventy-eight percent of our speech-language therapy patients improved at least one functional level in articulation and intelligibility in 2011.
+Seventy-four percent of our speech-language therapy patients improved at least one functional level in articulation and intelligibility in 2012.

 What does this data mean?